ibm-cloud-docs/vmware-service/vmaas/vcda-creating-deleting-vmaas-pairing.md

 {{site.data.content.vms-deprecated-note}}

-When VMware Cloud Director Availability (VCDA) is enabled, you can create cloud-to-cloud connections between your instance and other single-tenant and multitenant {{site.data.keyword.vmware-service_full}} instances.
+When VMware Cloud Director Availability (VCDA) is enabled, you can create cloud-to-cloud connections between your instance and other single-tenant and multitenant {{site.data.keyword.vmware-service_notm}} instances.
 You must create a pairing from both Cloud Director sites to connect.

 ## Procedure to create a {{site.data.keyword.vcf-aas}} pairing
 {: #vcda-creating-deleting-vmaas-pairing-proc-add}